-At this meeting two nominees for director are to be elected as Class I directors for a three-year term expiring at our 2026 annual meeting of stockholders and until their successors are duly elected and qualified.
-The nominees who were recommended for nomination by the nominating and corporate governance committee of our Board, are James K. Sims and Tzau-Jin Chung.
-The Class III directors have two years remaining on their terms of office and the Class II directors have one year remaining on their term of office.
+At this meeting, two nominees for director are to be elected as Class II directors for a three-year term expiring at our 2027 annual meeting of stockholders and until their successors are duly elected and qualified.
+The nominees who were recommended for nomination by the nominating and corporate governance committee of our Board, are Ms. Gillman and Mr. Toscanini.
+The Class III directors have one year remaining on their terms of office and the Class I directors have two years remaining on their term of office.

-If no contrary indication is made, proxies in the accompanying form are to be voted for Mr. Sims and Mr. Chung, or in the event that Mr. Sims or Mr. Chung is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our Board to fill the vacancy.
-Each of Mr. Sims and Mr. Chung is currently a member of our Board.
+If no contrary indication is made, proxies in the accompanying form are to be voted for Ms. Gillman and Mr. Toscanini, or in the event that Ms. Gillman and Mr. Toscanini is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), for any nominee who is designated by our Board to fill the vacancy.
+Ms. Gillman and Mr. Toscanini are current members of our Board.